Alma Boutin-Martinez

 Biography

-Alma Boutin-Martinez, Ph.D., serves as Associate Provost for Institutional Effectiveness and Continuous Improvement at Fielding Graduate University in Santa Barbara, CA. In addition, she serves as the WSCUC Accreditation Liaison Officer (ALO).
-In these roles, Dr. Boutin-Martinez oversees and supports curricular planning; instructional design and delivery; course; program; and university learning outcomes; course evaluations; program reviews; and accreditation self-studies; regulatory reporting; state authorization; institutional research; analytics; providing leadership and support to ensure the high quality and integrity of Fielding’s academic programs.
+Alma Boutin-Martinez, Ph.D., serves as Associate Provost for Institutional Effectiveness and Continuous Improvement and the WSCUC Accreditation Liaison Officer (ALO).
+In these roles, Dr. Boutin-Martinez oversees and supports, instructional design and delivery; learning outcomes; course evaluations; program reviews; and accreditation self-studies; regulatory reporting; state authorization; institutional research; and curricular planning.
+Dr. Boutin-Martinez provides leadership and support to ensure the high quality and integrity of Fielding’s academic programs.